shaisachs/the-check/README.md

 “Chaotic,” she said.
 “Yourself?”

 He laughed under his breath.
-“Not chaotic so much as… scrambled.
+“Not chaotic so much as... scrambled.
 Like the system picked up the office and shook it.”

 “That’s exactly what it felt like.”

 She finally opened her lunch, revealing a dish that looked nothing like his: something with noodles and lime wedges, bright and aromatic.
-The kind of thing that smelled like possibility.

 Mathi nodded at it.
 “Good choice.”